JBs on "Gaye Hammond" 8/8/17; they drowned immediately after posing.

 The first annual step in organic JB control is pretty simple: once in the morning and once in the evening, knock them or pick them off the buds and leaves of your roses into a can or bucket of soapy water.
 Skin-tight surgical or milking gloves help, if you’re squeamish about touching the JBs.
 You’ll soon realize that JBs have a dropping instinct, which makes them easy to drown.
 They’re harder to catch in the hot sun of mid-day, when they quickly fly away.
 You’ll find that JBs are very docile and don’t sting or bite, leaving only a little stain in your hand of what we’ll call “beetle juice”, so I seldom wear gloves when working on them.
 Using a few drops of dish-washing detergent in the water creates surface tension and impedes them from making an emergency takeoff.
 Here's what that looks like:

 The second step (actually it should be the first overall step) is to redesign and prepare your garden for organic JB control.
 I call it varying and mitigating the JB target so they don't land solely on the roses.
 Having a variety of perennials, annuals and herbs, like oregano and cilantro, among your roses gives the JBs somewhere else to land and the damage is not nearly as noticeable as it is on the roses.
 I have beds of zinnias where the JBs gather and I now drown as many JBs on the zinnias as on the roses; lots of chewed leaves but they’re very fast-growing and keep ahead of the JBs.
-Here's a recent picture (just before that JB went into the soapy water, between my thumb and forefinger):
+Here's a recent picture (just before that mess of JBs got knocked into the soapy water.):

 I also plant patches of oregano in each rose bed to attract beneficial insects, particularly predatory wasps, into the garden.
 The JBs like that too, which makes it doubly effective, and they certainly can't hurt the oregano!
 Here's how that looks right now (and that JB bit the dust too, after posing for me):